freightdev/freightdev/README.md

 # 👋 Jesse Conley — @freightdev

-> AI developer for the freight industry.
-> Former long-haul driver.
-Now I build tools that protect the ones still on the road.
+> “I’m Jesse Conley, a former driver building AI for the ones still behind the wheel.
+I didn’t learn to code to automate away the road — I did it to give it back to the ones it left behind.
+My stack is fully custom, my tools are fully open, and my goal is simple: build the system before the system builds us.”

 ---